 A Cochrane systematic review of small RCTs looked into the effectiveness of exercise therapy on people with schizophrenia.
 The therapy was defined as any intervention either used alone or in conjunction with others where physical activity or exercise was considered to be the main or active element.
 Compared with standard treatment, exercise therapy improved depression, anxiety, both negative and positive PANSS scores and also physical fitness.
-However, it was less effective than yoga in total and negative PANSS scores.
-Gorczynski P et al., 2010, level I
+However, it was less effective than yoga in total and negative PANSS scores.79, level I